mxg952/S1.08-Lambdas/README.md

 ---

 ## 🟡 Level 2
+In the path "/level2/AllExcercices/model/LambdaMethodsLevel2.java" there are the methods for any of the follow exercises:

 ### Exercise 1
 Create a list of names.
 Write a method that returns the names starting with 'A' and having exactly 3 letters.